Fashion Image-to-Image Translation for Complementary Item Retrieval

 Aiming to demonstrate the highest quality of the templates generated by the \cigm model utilized in \cgcrm, we present several visual examples randomly selected from the FashionTaobaoTB dataset compared to the baselines. \Cref{fig:templates} displays the generated bottom images corresponding to the three top image inputs.
 Evidently, the templates produced by \cigm exhibit significantly more detail than those generated by the two baseline models, which appear blurred and retain only basic color and shape information.

 Furthermore, we assess the impact of the randomly selected templates in the complementary item retrieval task, with results shown in \Cref{fig:retrieval}.
-The \cigm model generates templates of significantly higher quality compared to baseline methods, achieving a four-fold improvement in resolution.
+The \cigm model generates templates of markedly higher quality compared to baseline methods, ensuring a four-fold resolution improvement.
 As highlighted by the red boxes in the figure, our model consistently outperforms the baselines by correctly identifying the positive bottom in the ranked list across all evaluated cases.
-It is noteworthy that integrating these templates into the retrieval pipeline sometimes leads to generated details that differ from those of the positive items while still preserving compatibility information.
-For instance, despite the visual differences in some generated template, the retrieved items remain visually compatible with the input top.
+Notably, integrating these templates into the retrieval pipeline sometimes leads to generated details that differ from those of the positive items while preserving compatibility information.
+For instance, despite the visual differences in some generated templates, the retrieved items remain visually compatible with the input top.
 This demonstrates the capability of our approach to enhance diversity in complementary retrieval results.